taiki45/shiita/README.md

 - User following
 - Stocks like Qiita
 - Comments in each Article
+- UI with Ajax

 ### Not yet
-- UI with Ajax, Pjax
+- UI with Pjax
 - Tag limitation system with suggestion
 - json-based API
 - Full text search

 ### Maybe
-- Mac app client
+- Client app as Mac app

 ## Requirements
 - Ruby >= 1.9.3(only MRI support)